RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

     <img src="Images/Dis_13.jpeg" alt="Description" width="600">
 </p>

-Now the mainboard PCB is lifted out of the bottom cover.
-The next step is to remove the screw[^7] securing the 7805 voltage regulator to the P1 RF shield, which also serves as its heatsink. **Note:** There are two washers on the screw: one flat washer and one spring lock washer.
+The mainboard PCB is now lifted out of the bottom cover.
+The next step is to remove the screw[^7] securing the 7805 voltage regulator to the P1 RF shield, which also serves as its heatsink.

+**Note:** There are two washers on the screw: one flat washer and one spring lock washer.
 Also, for some reason, there is no thermal paste between the 7805 voltage regulator and the heatsink.

 <p align="center">
     <img src="Images/Dis_14.jpeg" alt="Description" width="600">